weaverryan/ioEditableContentPlugin/README.markdown

  * `partial` A partial to render with instead of rendering the raw field from the given database object.

+ * `method` When editing and displaying just one field, you can pass a method argument that will be called to display that value.
+For example, if the field being edited is `author_id` (a foreign key field), you might pass a value of `getAuthorName()` for the `method` option and then define that in your model.

  * `form` A form class to use when editing the content.
 By default, the main form class (e.g. `BlogForm`) will be used.
 If a third argument